smartiniOnGitHub/fastify-cloudevents/README.md

 that uses the plugin (inline but it's the same using it from npm registry):
 - `example` is a simple one
-- `example-enhanced` is a more complex sample to show even how to raise own events (normal an errors)
+- `example-enhanced` is a more complex sample to show even how to raise own events (normal, errors, and some custom)

 ## Requirements